easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_04_LUMI_software_stack.md

         and are equipped with SlingShot 10 interconnect cards (2 each???)
     -   8 nodes have zen2 CPUs and 8 NVIDIA A40 GPUs each, and have 2 SlingShot 10
         interconnect cards each.
--   The early access platform (EAP) has 14 nodes equiped with a single 64-core zen2 CPU and 4 AMD MI100 GPUS.
+-   The early access platform (EAP) has 14 nodes equipped with a single 64-core zen2 CPU and 4 AMD MI100 GPUS.
 Each node has a single SlingShot 10 interconnect and also local SSDs.